sovereignlord.ca

 “How?”

 Erin shook her head and got up to leave.
-“I have to go.”

-“We can talk later.”
+“We can talk later," suggested Michael.

 “No!” insisted Erin.

 “Hey!
-I forgot to tell you,” called Michael.
+I meant to tell you.”

 Erin hesitated to turn around.

-At the top, she reached inside her pocket and took out a small piece of thee Irish Blue stone.
+At the top, she reached inside her pocket, and took out a small piece of Thee Irish Blue stone.
 It had been given to her as a going away present from Mrs. Mancinni.

-Erin took a deep breath and winced as she forced herself to look down at the tiny grave beneath her feet at the base of the tower.
+Erin took a deep breath and winced, as she forced herself to look down beneath her feet, at the tiny grave at the base of the tower.

-The healthy fail the sick,
+“The healthy fail the sick,

 The living fail the dead,